guardrails-ai/guardrails-lite-client/README.md

 To verify the container's offline status, turn off your wifi and hit the /chat/completions endpoint from the swagger docs.

+You can also check the contents of the container by inspecting the tar generated via `./buildscripts/export.sh`.

 ## Productionizing
 We include a Dockerfile that shows the basic steps of containerizing this server.